-Incoming Student Noti fication of Seal of Biliteracy Student Name School Expected Year of Graduation Parent/Guardian Name We have been notified of the Mississippi Seal o this credential. f Biliteracy and the requirements for earning My child would like to pursue coursework a attaining this seal upon graduation. nd/or other requirements to work towards Language of Interest Student Signature Date Parent/Guardian Signature Date
+Incoming Student Not ification of Seal of Biliteracy y .=

+Student Name

+School Expected Year of Graduation

+Parent/Guardian Name

+this credential. ırsue coursework of Biliteracy and the requirements for and/or other requirements to work to

+Language of Interest

+Student Signature Date Parent/Guardian Signature Date

+Mississippi Seal of Biliteracy DISTRICT PARTICIPATION FORM

+DISTRICT INCIDENT TOWN

+This form shall be completed and submitted upon initial determination to participate in the Mississippi Seal of Biliteracy program.

+District Name

+District Address

+County

-Mississippi Seal of Biliteracy DISTRICT PARTICIPATION FORM This form shall be completed and submitted upon initial determination to participate in the Mississippi Seal of Biliteracy program.
-District Name District Address County District Seal of Biliteracy Contact Name District Seal of Biliteracy Contact Email Our district agrees to abide by the Mississippi Department of Education's Seal of Biliteracy Policy 28.8 and guidance as outlined in the Mississippi Seal of Biliteracy Guidelines.
+District Seal of Biliteracy Contact Name

+District Seal of Biliteracy Contact Email

+Our district agrees to abide by the Mississippi Department of Education's Seal of Biliteracy Policy 28.8 and guidance as outlined in the Mississippi Seal of Biliteracy Guidelines.
 We also agree to submit required information as listed on the Mississippi Seal of Biliteracy Reporting Form.

 Superintendent Signature Date